 Our patients have found that such treatments as CBT, acupuncture and the use of herbal supplements can further enhance the positive results of their ketamine infusion therapy.
 Other studies have found that these non-pharmacological solutions work well to support such depression treatments as repetitive Transcranial Magnetic Stimulation and electroconvulsive therapy.
 At the end of the day, knowing which options are available is the first step in finding the right solution.

 Vitalitas is one of the country’s leading ketamine clinics.
 Located in Denver and Westminster, CO, patients travel to our clinic from all areas of the country.
 We can’t say whether or not ketamine will work to reduce your symptoms of depression, but we can encourage you to learn more about these life-changing infusions and find out if you’re a candidate.
-Take advantage of our offer for a free consultation and learn more about the depression treatment options available to you or your loved ones.
+Learn more about the depression treatment options available to you or your loved ones.